hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 BAF  | 0.7124 | Tumor BAF after adjusted for purity and ploidy SegmentStartSupport  | TELOMERE |  The type of structural variant support for the copy number breakpoint at start of region.
 Allowed values:  (`CENTROMERE`, `TELOMERE`,`INV`,`DEL`,`DUP`,`BND` - translocation, `SGL` - single breakend SV support, `NONE` - no SV support for CN breakpoint, `MULT` - multiple SV support at exact breakpoint)
 SegmentEndSupport  | BND | The type of structural variant support for the copy number breakpoint at end of region.
 Allowed values as per SegmentStartSupport.
 Method | BAF_WEIGHTED | Method used to determine the copy number of the region.
-Allowed values: (`BAF_WEIGHTED` - average of all depth windows for the region ,`STRUCTURAL_VARIANT` - inferred using ploidy of flanking SVs ,`LONG_ARM` - inferred from the long arm,`GERMLINE_AMPLIFICATION` - inferred using special logic to handle regions of germline amplification)
+Allowed values: (`BAF_WEIGHTED` - average of all depth windows for the region ,`STRUCTURAL_VARIANT` - inferred using junction copy number of flanking SVs ,`LONG_ARM` - inferred from the long arm,`GERMLINE_AMPLIFICATION` - inferred using special logic to handle regions of germline amplification)
 DepthWindowCount | 77277 | Count of COBALT windows covered by this segment GcContent | 0.4351 | Proportion of segment that is G or C MinStart | 1 | Minimum start location of this segment if there is any uncertainty.
 MaxStart | 1 | Maximum start location of this segment if there is any uncertainty.
-MinorAllelePloidy | 0.8165 | Ploidy of minor allele adjusted for purity MajorAllelePloidy | 2.0076 | Ploidy of major allele adjusted for purity
+MinorAllelePloidy | 0.8165 | Copy number of minor allele adjusted for purity MajorAllelePloidy | 2.0076 | Copy number of major allele adjusted for purity

 #### Gene Copy Number File